 MYTH: Dirty baths are okay since birds drink from dirty puddles anyway.

 A dirty bird bath is hazardous to any birds that drink from it.
-Stagnant, contaminated water can harbor unhealthy concentrations of bacteria that causes avian diseases.
+Stagnant, contaminated water can harbor unhealthy concentrations of bacteria that cause avian diseases.
 Mosquitoes that may carry other diseases dangerous to both humans and birds can also breed in a dirty bird bath.
 A filthy bath may also smell, which could attract predators and other unwelcome guests to the backyard.

 07 of 08